Feeling stressed makes the world smell worse

 New study suggests that stress can make normally pleasant aromas rather more unpleasant

-Stress can make the world around us smell unpleasant, the results of a new study are suggesting.
+Stress can make the world around us smell unpleasant, a new study has suggested.

 Researchers from the University of Wisconsin-Madison used powerful brain imaging technologies to examine how stress and anxiety "re-wire" the brain.